 WHEN TO CALL YOUR HEALTH CARE PROVIDER

-Call your health care provider if you are pregnant or think you are pregnant and:
+Call your provider if you are pregnant or think you are pregnant and:

 - You take medicines for diabetes, thyroid disease, seizures, or high blood pressure